tkachikoti/DevOps-Course-Workshop-Module-13-Learners/README.md

 > Don't forget to click the `Save` button at the top of the Configuration page after making changes!

 To actually send logs to Application Insights you'll need to add the Python packages `opencensus-ext-azure` and `opencensus-ext-flask` to requirements.txt.
+It's a good habit to specify a version when adding these: you can find the latest version specified on the Python Package Index page for [the Azure extension](https://pypi.org/project/opencensus-ext-azure/) and [the Flask extension](https://pypi.org/project/opencensus-ext-flask/) respectively.

 Next, add the middleware to `app.py` by adapting this sample code: <https://docs.microsoft.com/en-us/azure/azure-monitor/app/opencensus-python-request#tracking-flask-applications>.
 That middleware will log all requests to your Flask app (like every time you view the webpage) and the `AzureExporter` will send those logs to Application Insights.